nancyxiaoer/switchback-rideshare-inference/README.md

 `results/final/`.
 The analysis resumes from existing test records, so use a fresh output directory for an independent recomputation or changed specification.

-Full simulator generation took approximately **11.4 hours on the author's Windows CPU setup**, excluding reference-ATE generation.
-Once trajectories were available, all 2,100 randomization tests completed in under one minute.
-Timing and numerical agreement can vary with hardware and dependency versions.

 ## Outputs

 | File | Contents |